-As Haiti approaches the five-year mark since the January 2010 earthquake that devastated much of the country, it has successfully transitioned from a post-disaster era to a period of building and long-term development.
-As of June 2014, more than 90 percent of the 1.5 million displaced persons in camps have found alternative housing.
+Five years after the January 2010 earthquake that devastated much of the country, Haiti has transitioned from a post-disaster era to a period of building and long-term development.
+As of January 2015, more than 90 percent of the 1.5 million displaced persons in camps have found alternative housing.
 Nearly all earthquake debris that obstructed recovery has been removed.
 Thousands of needed jobs are being created in Haiti’s growing export apparel sector.
-Since 2011 Haiti has boasted positive annual growth rates, including 4.3 percent in 2013 – one of the highest in the region.
+Since 2011 Haiti has achieved positive annual growth rates, including 2.8 percent in 2014.
 With U.S. and international support Haiti has seen a steady and substantial decrease in the number of cholera cases since the initial outbreak in 2010.
-Much remains to be done, however, to sustain and build on this progress.
+Much remains to be done to sustain and build on this progress.
 Since the earthquake, the United States has made available nearly $4 billion for assistance to Haiti to support life-saving post-disaster relief as well as longer-term recovery, reconstruction, and development programs.
 Even before the earthquake Haiti was among the least developed nations and faced chronic challenges to meaningful poverty reduction.
-Against this background, the country’s reconstruction and development will continue for many years to come.
+Against this background, the country’s reconstruction and development will continue for many years.

 Haiti’s transition to a strong democracy is important to the United States as that country’s authoritarian history becomes increasingly part of its past rather than its future.
 Strong democratic institutions, in particular the holding of regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
 A commitment to democracy and the rule of law can also ensure that human rights and fundamental freedoms are better protected.
 The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and to attract needed foreign investment.
 The United States is a firm advocate of Haiti’s continued democratic and economic development.

-Each year tens of thousands of Haitians travel to the United States to conduct business, attend school, visit family and friends, or to become permanent residents through legal immigration.
+The United States and Haiti share close people-to-people ties.
+Each year, tens of thousands of Haitians travel to the United States to conduct business, attend school, visit family and friends, or to become permanent residents through legal immigration.
 Following the 2010 earthquake, the United States granted temporary protected status (TPS) to Haitians living in the United States.
 TPS still applies to Haitians who have continuously resided in the United States since January 12, 2011.
+In 2014 the U.S. Department of Homeland Security announced a Haitian Family Reunification Parole (HFRP) program that will allow certain eligible Haitians with already approved family-based immigrant visa petitions an opportunity to enter the United States up to two years in advance of their visa eligibility dates.
+This program is estimated to be available to approximately 5,000 eligible Haitians per year and will promote safe, orderly, legal immigration to the United States and give participants the opportunity to support Haiti through remittances.
 Despite measured improvements in Haiti since 2010, each year a number of Haitians attempt dangerous illegal sea migrations.
 Such voyages on unseaworthy, ill-equipped, and overcrowded vessels are extremely dangerous and have resulted in fatal boat capsizings.
 The United States and the Government of Haiti strongly discourage Haitians from undertaking these risky voyages.
 The United States is also committed to apprehending and prosecuting the human smugglers who profit by organizing and carrying out these illegal sea voyages.
 In addition to deterring illegal migration and preserving life at sea, the United States works every day to address the root causes of illegal migration from Haiti by helping to create more economic opportunity for Haitians in their own country.

 U.S. Assistance to Haiti